← Back to Blog

 Phase 4: Stress-Test Your Conclusions

 This is where most researchers skip a step — and where AI adds the most unique value.
-Before you finalize your conclusions, run them through adversarial prompting:
+Before you finalize your conclusions, run them through adversarial prompting.
+You have done the reading; now pressure-test what you believe:

 My research led me to conclude: [YOUR CONCLUSION].